evannetwork/evannetwork.github.io/dev/blockchain.md

 The production chain is named [core](/doc/resources) and is the main blockchain from evan.network an provided by the [MasterNodes](/doc/masternode).

 ### RPC Endpoint
-You can access the endpoint via HTTPS and WebSocket.
+You can access the endpoint via HTTPS and WebSocket e.g via [Web3](/dev/web3).
 `https://core.evan.network`

 ### Blockchain Node